ossc-db/pg_statsinfo/doc/pg_statsinfo.md

     - Collect the information about WAL generation and detailed information about vacuum on indexes.
-      Report the amount of WAL write while vacuuming, the number of scanned, removed, and recycled pages while vacuuming on indexes,
+      Report the amount of WAL write while vacuuming, the number of scanned, removed, and recycled pages while vacuuming on indexes.
     - Collect the information of pg_stat_replication_slots.
       Report the amount of transfered data when logical replication is used and disk I/O which wal_sender consume temporalily.